Troubleshooting ReWire issues

 - The third reason for Live not launching as a ReWire Slave would be that the Host requires you to activate the ReWire engine before launching the Slave application.
 This would be the case for Cubase, Logic X, Reaper and Pro Tools.

 Note: For Windows users, both the ReWire Master and Slave may need to be run in administrator mode to successfully ReWire.
-To launch a program as Administrator, simply right-click the Live or other DAW icon from your desktop and select "Run as Administrator.".
+To launch a program as Administrator, please see this guide.

 For Mac users, Live may also request admin privileges when first trying to configure the ReWire engine, as access to the system configuration is temporarily required.
 Simply enter in the admin password to overcome this step when Live asks you to do so.